br101/pingcheck/README.md

 | `DEVICE`      | physical device (e.g. `eth0`) which goes online or offline                            |
 | `GLOBAL`      | `ONLINE` or `OFFLINE` depending on wether device is online thru other interfaces      |

+Additionally, if option `panic` is set, scripts in `/etc/pingcheck/panic.d/` are called after the system has been globally offline for more than `panic` minutes.